 • January 1: deadline for student government at institutions to select no more than five applicants for recommendation to the chancellor of the system (if within a system) or president (if not within a system).

 • February 1: deadline for the chancellor of the system (if within a system) or president (if not within a system) to nominate to the Governor no less than two applicants for appointment to the Board.
-This deadline includes the submission (must be postmarked by this date) to the Governor’s appointments Office and includes the following documents:
+This deadline includes the submission (must be postmarked by this date) to the Governor’s Appointments Office and includes the following documents:

-• June 1, deadline for the Governor to appoint a non-voting student representative to the Board for a one-year term expiring on May 31.
+• June 1, the deadline for the Governor to appoint a non-voting student representative to the Board for a one-year term expiring on May 31.

 The chancellor or president (as indicated above) shall mail completed nomination packets to the Governor’s Appointment Office.

 For additional information regarding the Governor's Appointment Process, please visit the Governor’s website at http://gov.texas.gov/appointments/process.